How to handle a cyber attack

 In my experience, the only effective way to deal with a cyber attack is with advance planning and preparation.
 In particular, establishing Secure Communications.

 Secure Communication is vital, and effective communication during any crisis requires situational awareness and experience.

-In summary, there are 3 critical threads to handle during a cyber attack;
+3 critical threads to handle during a cyber attack;

 - Secure communications,

 - Task prioritisation, and

 During a cyber attack, being able to rely upon a secure channel for communication outside of the systems which are affected is vital.
 Keep this channel as simple as possible; for example, emergency mobile phones with a secure messaging app are effective.